 Formed by the greater island of St. Vincent and by a series of smaller islands in the south, the country has a very pleasant climate, with an average temperature of 27ºC in summer.
 Tourism has been an important source of income for this Caribbean nation, which has hotels, cabins and restaurants to receive visitors in each of the islands that comprise it.

 There are many things to do in St. Vincent.
 However, today we will present the best options.
 Enjoy it!

-Wallilabou Bay was the main Caribbean location for all the "Pirates of the Caribbean" movies.
+Wallilabou Bay was the main Caribbean location for the "Pirates of the Caribbean" movie.
 So, the bay bustled with hundreds of crew and cast members as Wallilabou was transformed into "Port Royal" (supposedly in Jamaica).
-Then, the set comprised of the Wallilabou Anchorage Hotel, shops and the customs office; all with a makeover to suite the period of the movies.
+Then, the set comprised of the Wallilabou Anchorage Hotel, shops and the customs office; all with a makeover to suit the period of the movies.

-So, another things to do in St. Vincent, is visited all the sets of the "Piratas of the Caribeean".
-All the movies was films here: "The Curse of the Black Pearl", "Dead Mans Chest" and "World's End"; starring Johnny Depp (as Jack Sparrow), Orlando Bloom (as Will Turner) and Keira Knightley (as Elizabeth Swann).
+So, another thing to do in St. Vincent, is visit all the sets of the "Piratas of the Caribeean".
+All the movies were filmed there: "The Curse of the Black Pearl", "Dead Mans Chest" and "World's End"; starring Johnny Depp (as Jack Sparrow), Orlando Bloom (as Will Turner) and Keira Knightley (as Elizabeth Swann).